akien-mga/godot-old-wiki/custom_modules.md

 ### Creating a New Module

+Before creating a module, make sure to download the source code of Godot and manage to compile it.
+There are tutorials in the wiki for this.

 To create a new module, the first step is creating a directory inside modules.
 If you want to maintain the module separately, you can checkout a different VCS into modules and use it.

-The example module will be called "sumator"
+The example module will be called "sumator", and is placed inside the Godot source tree (C:\godot refers to wherever the Godot sources are located):

 ```
 c:\godot> cd modules